 What to Include:

-• Commitment: show that you’re ready to engage fully with the course content and work on your manuscript.
+- Commitment: show you’re ready to engage fully with the course content and work on your manuscript.

 Example: ‘I’m eager to refine my manuscript and gain structural editing skills.
 I’m particularly excited about the focus on creating a strong submission package.
-I’m committed to making the most of this opportunity and am ready to work intensively on my novel.’
+I’m committed to making the most of this opportunity and am ready to put in a lot of work on my manuscript.’

 3. Provide a Clear Synopsis